Health and Safety Information in Catalina Island

 • Drink plenty of water, juice, or sports drinks.
 Avoid alcohol and caffeine, which are dehydrating.
 Make sure kids sip frequently, even if they are not thirsty.

-• Take breaks and spend time in shaded areas to give skin a rest from intense direct sunlight.
-Seek shade if feeling dizzy or lightheaded.
+• Take breaks and spend time in shaded areas to protect your skin from intense direct sunlight.
+Seek shade if you feel dizzy or lightheaded.

 • Wear lightweight, light-colored clothing that covers more skin.
 To still cool off, choose breathable fabrics like cotton or linen that block UV rays.